Mila Kunis Stuns In Tight Tank & Zero Makeup As Paparazzi Catches Crystal-Clear Shots

 — Daily Mail Celebrity (@DailyMailCeleb) August 31, 2019

 When it comes to boasting a fuss-free attitude towards all things glam, Mila seems to fly the flag.
 The actress will don cosmetics for her red carpet appearances, but a made-up street appearance from Mila is a rarity.
-Speaking to Glamour, Mila aired her thoughts with clarity.
+Speaking to Glamour, Mila aired her thoughts.

 “Fine!
 I don’t wear makeup.
 I don’t wash my hair every day.
 It’s not something that I associate with myself.
 I commend women who wake up 30, 40 minutes early to put on eyeliner.
 I think it’s beautiful.
 I’m just not that person.
-So to go to a shoot and have my makeup artist put on face cream and send me off to do a photo, I was like, “Well, this makes life easy.”
+So to go to a shoot and have my makeup artist put on face cream and send me off to do a photo, I was like, ‘Well, this makes life easy.’
 And you’re still protected.
 Nobody’s there to make you look bad.
 Do you watch Game of Thrones?”

-Mila is, however, not the only Hollywood face known to walk L.A.’s streets with a fresh face.
+Mila is, however, not the only Hollywood star known to walk L.A.’s streets with a fresh face.
 Actress Angelina Jolie is renowned for going bare, as is The Big Bang Theory star Kaley Cuoco.
 Likewise fans of the natural glow are actress Hilary Duff and singing sensation Selena Gomez.